University Undergraduate International Travel Policy and ProceduresORIGINAL POLICY ENACTED SEPTEMBER 1, 2012

 - Other relevant material and advice

-In addition to the expectation that all participating students will abide by the standard study abroad code of conduct/participation rules and regulations - including but not limited to submitting proof of HTH insurance coverage and completing a Travel Tracker profile with ISOS - all students accepted to programs that operate under special travel permission are required to submit a signed SARAC Travel Warning Release and Waiver (pdf) at least four weeks prior to departure.
+In addition to the expectation that all participating students will abide by the standard study abroad code of conduct/participation rules and regulations - including but not limited to submitting proof of HTH insurance coverage and enrollment with the Smart Traveler Enrollment Program (STEP)- all students accepted to programs that operate under special travel permission are required to submit a signed IRAC Undergraduate Travel Warning Release and Waiver (pdf) at least four weeks prior to departure.

-The leaders of any program that has received special permission to operate in a country with a U.S. Department of State Travel Warning (and an ISOS rating or Insignificant, Low or Medium), are required to schedule a meeting with the Director of OGSS at least four weeks prior to departure to review and update (if necessary) the risk management plan as well as establish a communications plan.
-Failure to schedule and attend this meeting may result in program suspension.
+The directors/leaders of any trip or program that has received special permission to operate in a country with a Travel Warning or CDC Warning are required to schedule a discussion with the Director of OGSS at least four weeks prior to departure to review and update (if necessary) the risk management plan as well as establish a communications plan.
+Failure to schedule and attend this meeting may result in revocation of Travel Permission.

-After reviewing the application materials and conducting its review, the SARAC could make one of several recommendations to the Provost:
+IRAC Approval Recommendations: After reviewing the application materials and conducting its review, the IRAC, by majority vote, could make one of several forms of approval recommendations to the Provost:

 - Approve participation at the location for a one-time specific education abroad program opportunity only.